-2) 40% failed to change their cloths frequently or wash them with soap after use.
-They were too ashamed to wash their sanitary clothes in open and wore over soaked and dirty cloth for the entire day without a change.
+2) 40% failed to change their clothes frequently or wash them with soap after use.
+They were too ashamed to wash their sanitary clothes in open and worn over the soaked and dirty cloth for the entire day without a change.

 4) At least 1 in 5 Indian girls drop out of school due to menstruation.
 Combined with a social stigma that has been handed down for generations, many girls feel too ashamed to go to school at all, with up to a quarter of schoolgirls in India leaving school when they reach puberty.

-“I worked in US for more than 8 years but I always wanted to work for my home country and finally this year in April I made my mind to leave my job and settle down in India.
-I won’t say it is easy life here back home.
-I did like the cars and comfort in life and the bling at one time but you can’t hug your Ferrari at night!
-Life is nothing but a constant pursuit to happiness and happiness isn’t about making and receiving, it is about giving and sharing”, expresses Geeta.
+“I worked in the US for more than 8 years but I always wanted to work for my home country and finally this year in April I made my mind to leave my job and settle down in India.
+I won’t say it is an easy life here back home.
+Though I did like cars and comfort in life and the bling at one time, you can’t hug your Ferrari at night!
+Life is nothing but a constant pursuit of happiness and happiness isn’t about making and receiving, it is about giving and sharing”, expresses Geeta.